Important Rights of Wentworth

 - a medical condition that threatens public health;

-- any other behavior or condition which raises concerns about the ability of the student to satisfy and comply with academic requirements, the Student Code of Conduct, and Institute policies, rules and regulations, with or without a reasonable accommodation.
+- any other behavior or condition which raises concerns about the ability of the student to satisfy and comply with academic requirements, the Student Code of Conduct, and Institute policies, and regulations, with or without a reasonable accommodation.

-Assessment and Process: The Institute may require a student to be evaluated by a medical professional of its choice in order to assess the medical condition and the potential risks involved.
+Assessment and Process: The Institute may require a student to be evaluated by a medical professional of its choice to assess the medical condition and the potential risks involved.
 The Institute may also request the student to release the medical diagnosis and records of the student’s medical professional to a designated professional working with the Office of Student Affairs.
 If a student refuses to be evaluated by the Institute’s medical professional and/or release the diagnosis or records of the student’s treating physician, the Institute will make its decision concerning the leave based upon the information it has at the time.
 Whenever reasonably possible, a meeting between the student and a member and/or designee(s) of the Office of Student Affairs will be held prior to the decision on the mandated medical leave.
 In certain emergency cases, the Institute may make its decision about the mandated medical leave on a temporary basis without reviewing medical records or opinions.

 Mandated medical leaves become effective immediately and the student will be required to leave campus immediately.
 While a student is on mandated medical leave, they will not be permitted on campus, including residence halls or grounds, or participate in campus activities.
 In addition, students may not have access to campus resources.